ibm-cloud-docs/assistant/logs-resources.md

 - **Effectiveness**: Performs a deeper analysis of your logs to help you understand the steps you can take to improve your assistant.

 The [Watson Assistant Continuous Improvement Best Practices Guide](https://www.ibm.com/downloads/cas/V0XQ0ZRE){: external} describes how to get the most out of these notebooks.

+To learn more about how these notebooks can help you improve your assistant, read this [Medium.com blog post](https://medium.com/ibm-watson/continuously-improve-your-watson-assistant-with-jupiter-notebooks-60231df4f01f){: external}.

 ### Using the notebooks with {{site.data.keyword.DSX}}
 {: #logs-resources-notebooks-studio}